Image: Martin Day / The Boar

 Safety concerns surrounding the event have been raised in previous years, including the risk of overcrowding and littering on the piazza.

-The screening was also cancelled last year as a result of the encampment by Warwick Stands with Palestine which, at the time, was set up on the piazza.
+The screening was also cancelled last year as a result of the encampment by Warwick Stands with Palestine (WSWP) which, at the time, was set up on the piazza.
 Concerns were also raised that student demonstrators could disrupt the event over their opposition to Israel’s participation in the contest.

 While the University would not be drawn on whether the decision behind this year’s cancellation was directly influenced by the threat of student protests over Israel’s continued participation, they did add that safety was always a consideration when organising on-campus events.

-The Eurovision event in 2023 was popular (and fun) but turned out to be much larger than we had anticipated.
-Therefore, in planning any future Eurovision screening, it’s paramount we leave sufficient time and resource to plan a safe event
+In planning any future Eurovision screening, it’s paramount we leave sufficient time and resource to plan a safe event

 University spokesperson